openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/encap_gre_ipv4/README.md

 #### Configuration

 1. All DUT Ports are configured as a singleton IP interfaces.
+Configure MTU of 9216 (L2) on ATE Port1, MTU 2000 on ATE Port 2, 3

 2. IPv4 and IPv6 static routes to test destination networks IPV4-DST/IPV6-DST are configured on DUT towards ATE Port 3.

 3. Another set of IPv4 static routes to 32x IPv4 GRE encap destinations towards ATE Port 2.